-In this subsection, we present iteration and computational complexity results of Algorithm~\ref{alg:pncg} for finding a weak \((\varepsilon_g, \varepsilon_h)\)-2o point through estimating the lower bounds on the amount of decrease in \(\varphi\) per iteration in each of the following four cases. \begin{itemize} \item[i).]
+In this subsection, we present the iteration and operation complexity results of Algorithm~\ref{alg:pncg} for finding a weak \((\varepsilon_g, \varepsilon_h)\)-2o point by estimating the lower bounds on the amount of decrease in \(\varphi\) per iteration in each of the following four cases: \begin{itemize} \item[i).]
 A proximal gradient step is taken (Lemma~\ref{lem:dphiik0}); \item[ii).]
 A Newton-CG step with negative curvature is taken (Lemma~\ref{lem:dphiik+-nc}); \item[iii).]
-A Newton-CG step with approximate solution to the regularized Newton equation is taken (Lemma~\ref{lem:dphiik+-sol}). \item[iv).]
-Algorithm~\ref{alg:meo} is invoked with a negative curvature of \(S_k\nabla^2f(x^k)S_k\) as the output and a negative curvature step is taken (Lemma~\ref{lem:dmeo}). \end{itemize}
+A Newton-CG step with an approximate solution to the regularized Newton equation is taken (Lemma~\ref{lem:dphiik+-sol}); \item[iv).]
+Algorithm~\ref{alg:meo} is invoked with a negative curvature of \(S_k\nabla^2f(x^k)S_k\) as the output, and a negative curvature step is taken (Lemma~\ref{lem:dmeo}). \end{itemize}